-- 2. In the Destination Path section, click the Browse button and choose a folder in which to save the exported files. - 3.
-In the File Pattern field, type in a prefix or a file naming pattern for the exported files-see About File Naming Patterns on page 836. - 4.
-In the Setup Bitmap Export Parameters panel, select the options you want for the exported bitmap images: - Bitmap Format: Allows you to select an image format in which to save the exported bitmaps: - Jpeg (\.jpg): A very compact image format with lossy compression. - Targa (\.tga): An image format with basic lossless compression. - Photoshop (\.psd): The format used to store Adobe Photoshop projects.
-This format is uncompressed. - Portable Network Graphics (\.png): An image format with strong lossless compression. - Resolution: Sets the resolution to be a quarter size, half size, or full size of the current storyboard resolution. - Image Zoom Level: Sets the magnification of the image.
+- 2. In the Destination Path section, click the \ Browse button and choose a folder in which to save the exported files. - 3.
+In the File Pattern field, type in a prefix or a file naming pattern for the exported files if you plan to export an image sequence-see About File Naming Patterns on page 1056. - 4.
+In the Setup Bitmap Export Parameters panel, select the options you want for the exported bitmap images: - Bitmap Format: Allows you to select an image format in which to save the exported bitmaps:

+- Jpeg (\.jpg): An image format with lossy compression optimized for the Web.
+Only use this format if export speed is more important than quality. - Targa (\.tga): An image format with basic lossless compression. - Photoshop (\.psd): The format used for Adobe Photoshop projects.
+It is uncompressed. - Portable Network Graphics (\.png): An image format with a more effective lossless compression than Targa (.tga).
+Exporting in this format is slower, but saves a lot of disk space.
+PNG files are supported by web browsers, most operating systems and image editing software. - Resolution: Sets the resolution to be a quarter size, half size, full size or double size of the current storyboard resolution.
+A custom size option also exists.
+Selecting the Custom option enables the Width and Height fields below.
+These fields are proportionally linked. - Image Zoom Level: Sets the magnification of the image.
 Enter a value between 0 and 400.
-The default value is 85%. - Transparent Background: This option is only available when the Adobe Photoshop (.psd) file format is selected.
-By default, this option is enabled and will export .psd files with a transparent background instead of an opaque white background. - Print Camera Frame: Prints the camera frame onto the exported images.
+The default value is 85%. - In the Colour Space drop-down menu, select a colour space to use, or stay with the default Project Working Colour Space. - If you plan to create an export for use in a different software, you may want to match colour spaces to keep all your colours consistent.
+The default setting is the current Storyboard Pro project colour space, which was selected on creation of the project. - Transparent Background: This option is only available when Targa (.tga), Photoshop (.psd) or Portable Network Graphic (.png) file formats are selected.
+By default, this option is enabled and will export files with a transparent background instead of an opaque white background. - Print Camera Frame: Prints the camera frame onto the exported images.
 If a panel has a camera movement, a camera frame will be printed for the position of the camera at the beginning of the panel as well as for the position of the camera at the end of the panel. - Print All Camera Frames: Prints a camera frame for each camera keyframe in the panel. - Rectify Static Camera: If the camera is at an angle in a panel, and there is no camera movement in that panel, enabling this option will render the panel as if the camera was at a straight angle.

-• Allow Camera Scaling: This option is enabled by default.
+Allow Camera Scaling: This option is enabled by default.
 This ensures that when a camera close-up is included in a scene, the exported image is larger so that the closest camera frame is at least the size of the chosen resolution.
 This way, the image will not appear pixelated when zooming in on the closest camera frame.
 If disabled, the exported images will be the size of the chosen resolution.